Moving Head Wash Light vs Spot: Which Is Best for Venues?

 Question you may concern

-Can IP66 protection be used long-term in salt spray and dusty environments near the sea?
+Can the IP66 protection be used in heavy rain or seaside salt spray environments?

 You may also like